2matttu/ezchem2/DESIGN.md

 In table.html, Jinja is used one last time to take in that list of lists and "convert" it into a table.
 As discussed earlier, the Javascript and CSS correctly formats the table, making it show up correctly in MS Word when a user copies and pastes it.
-There are also Javascript functions which helps with special symbols; for the chemical formulas, a function converts numbers into subscripts by adding <sub></sub> tags between each number.
+There are also Javascript functions which helps with special symbols; for the chemical formulas, a function converts numbers into subscripts by adding sub tags between each number.
 Additionally, for densities, a function converts regular C's (ie 1.00 g/mL at 20C) into the degrees celcius symbol.